 - Ask for concrete details.
 "How long was the girl's hair?"
 "What color was the car?"

 - If the child is unable to respond verbally, explore other ways to communicate, such as visual aids (objects, pictures, or drawings).

 - Perpetrators may convince child victims that sexual abuse is something special between them or use a euphemism for abuse.
-If, for example, a child says he and the abuser went on a “picnic”, ask what they did on the picnic.
-If the child cannot explain, ask him to show you.
+For example, if a child says he and the abuser went on a “picnic”, ask what they did on the picnic; if the child cannot explain, ask him to show you.

 - If the child keeps repeating, walk through what happened with them, breaking it down step by step.

 (The above sections adapted in part from New York State Office of Child and Family Services, Office for Victims of Crime, & Oregon Department of Justice.)